Listings have been updated for 2025!

 Dasher’s Light Show

-Attraction is closed for 2023 – it rotates city to city each year, but alas, is not in Pittsburgh this year.
+This attraction rotates city to city each year, but alas, is not in Pittsburgh this year.

 Dasher’s Light Show arrived in Pittsburgh in 2021, one of only five cities nationwide to host this holiday light display.
 It was located at Pittsburgh Mills Mall, along Route 28 in Tarentum.
 Dasher’s is an outdoor drive-thru, approximately 20 – 30 minutes in length.
 Make your way through acres of lights, light tunnels and around themed displays, all synced to music on your car radio.
 Online purchases are necessary; no admission at the door.
 Assigned time slots helped to keep the lines manageable.

-No Pittsburgh Dates for 2023.
+No Pittsburgh Dates for 2024.
 Sorry.

 Dasher’s Light Show National Website